 After gaining an insight into the meaning of SWOT analysis, let’s look at the elements of SWOT analysis.

 Elements of SWOT Analysis

-Strengths are factors which the company holds expertise in and contribute to the continued success of the organization.
+Strengths are factors in which the company holds expertise and contribute to the continued success of the organization.
 These are the basis for the continued success of the organization and will assist in gaining the organization’s mission.
-These factors could include strong capabilities of the organizations in spheres such as process capabilities, brand loyalty, customer goodwill, human competencies, financial resources, no debt, broad product line and many others.
+These factors could include strong capabilities of the organizations in spheres such as process capabilities, brand loyalty, customer goodwill, human competencies, financial resources, no debt, broad product line, and many others.

 Threats are factors existing in the external environment that jeopardize the profitability and reliability of the organization.
 Such threats are uncontrollable and prove to be a risk to the stability and survival of the organizations.
-Threats could include factors such as ever-changing technology, unrest among employees, price wars, reducing industry profits and increasing competition.
+Threats could include factors such as ever-changing technology, unrest among employees, price wars, reducing industry profits, and increasing competition.

 Benefits of SWOT Analysis

-- Capitalise on opportunities
+- Capitalize on opportunities

 - Address weaknesses

 - Develop business goals and strategies for achieving them